Last updated - March 22, 2018

 One of the first steps you have to take while setting up a WooCommerce store is setting up the WooCommerce Base Location and currency for your store.
-These settings determine how factors such as tax and shipping rates will be applied across your store.
+These settings determine how factors such as tax and shipping rates will be applied to your store.
 The currency and base location are set up in the general settings, navigate through the following path:

 WooCommerce → Settings → General